-Annexed Attached as an attribute - an executor may be granted Letters of Administration with Will Annexed.
+Attached as an attribute-an executor may be granted Letters of Administration with Will Annexed.

+Anno Domini:

-Anno Domini In the year of the Lord, commonly abbreviated A.D.
-The computation of dates from the birth of Christ.
+In the year of the Lord, commonly abbreviated A.D.
+The computation of dated from the birth of Christ.

+Annotated Vehicle Code:

-Annotated Vehicle Code Vehicle code which contains updates on the most current court decisions and definitions by the Attorney General in addition to definitions by the Attorney General in addition to the complete text of the law.
+Vehicle code which contains updates on the most current court decisions and definitions by the Attorney General in addition to the complete text of the law.